Tanner Houck: 2024–present

 On April 17, 2024, Houck threw a "Maddux" against the Cleveland Guardians, completing his first complete game shutout in 94 pitches.
 At 1 hour 49 minutes, it was the shortest nine–inning game since Armando Galarraga's near-perfect game in 2010.
 The contest was also the first complete-game shutout for the Red Sox since Michael Wacha on June 6, 2022, and the last Maddux for Boston since Clay Buchholz in 2014.
 Houck continued to impress through the season, and was named to the 2024 All-Star Game.
 Houck pitched the third inning for the victorious American League, allowing the only runs the National League scored (three, on four hits) while striking out one.
 After the All-Star Game, Houck struggled to replicate his first-half statistics.
 He only pitched into the seventh inning once, going 1–4 with a 4.23 ERA in 11 starts after the Midsummer Classic.
 Houck finished the season with a 9–10 record along with a career-best 3.12 ERA.
 He also cruised to career-highs in innings pitched and strikeouts, with 178 2/3 and 154, respectively, and started 30 games.

 Houck began the 2025 season with high expectations as the number-two starter, behind recently acquired ace Garrett Crochet.
 However, Houck struggled.
 In his first start, he went 5 2/3 innings, letting up four runs on seven hits.
 On April 15, Houck allowed 12 runs (11 earned) in 2 1/3 innings against the Tampa Bay Rays; no pitcher in franchise history had allowed 11 earned runs in as few as 2 1/3 innings.
 He also became the first Red Sox pitcher to allow 12 runs in a game since Galen Cisco in 1962.
 Although Houck showed signs of improvement afterwards, including a seven inning, six strikeout performance against the Toronto Blue Jays, he soon again struggled.
 On May 12, Houck allowed 11 earned runs against the Detroit Tigers, again in 2 1/3 innings.
 With the outing, Houck became the first Red Sox pitcher since Wes Ferrell in 1936 to let up 10 or more earned runs in multiple appearances in a season.
 Houck was placed on the 60-day injured list on July 31, following a failed rehab assignment due to a right flexor pronator strain.
 On August 2, it was revealed that Houck would need Tommy John surgery.
 He ended his season with an 0–3 record with 32 strikeouts and an ERA of 8.04.
 On August 18, the Red Sox announced that Houck had successfully undergone "hybrid reconstruction of his right UCL with a flexor tendon repair."
+On February 10, 2026, Houck was transferred to the 60-day injured list.